Deepak-Marichi/Loan-Prediction/README.md

                         Ordinal features: Variables in categorical features having some order involved (Dependents,Education,                                                                                                                Property_Area)
                         Numerical features: These features have numerical values (ApplicantIncome, CoapplicantIncome,                                                                                                          LoanAmount,Loan_Amount_Term)

+# HYPOTHESIS GENERATED :

+                        Applicants with high income should have more chances of loan approval.

+                        Applicants who have repaid their previous debts should have higher chances of loan approval.

+                        Loan approval should also depend on the loan amount.
+If the loan amount is less, chances of loan                             approval should be high.

+                        Lesser the amount to be paid monthly to repay the loan, higher the chances of loan approval.

+# BIVARIATE ANALYSIS : After looking at every variable individually in univariate analysis, we will now explore them again                          with respect to the target variable.